ziqizhang/jate/README.md

 ### Code contribution
-We always welcome contributions to help make JATE better.
-Bug fixes, improvements, and new features are welcomed.
-Before embarking on making significant changes, please open an issue and ask first so that you do not risk duplicating efforts or spending time working on something that may be out of scope.
+We welcome bug fixes, improvements, new features etc. Before embarking on making significant changes, please open an issue and ask first so that you do not risk duplicating efforts or spending time working on something that may be out of scope.
+To contribute code, please follow:

 ###### 1. [Fork the project], clone your fork, and add the upstream to your remote: